 This ain’t your grandma’s kugel recipe…it’s better!
-Cauliflower kugel is healthier, easier to make and just as tasty as you remember.
-It’s perfect for Jewish Holidays like Rosh Hashanah, Passover and Break Fast or year round and can be served as a healthy low carb side dish or a Meatless Monday Main Course.
+Cauliflower kugel is healthier, easier to make and just as tasty as you remember the potato kugel of your childhood dreams.
+This savory kugel is perfect for Jewish Holidays like Rosh Hashanah, Passover and Break Fast or year round and can be served as a healthy low carb side dish or a Meatless Monday Main Course.

-Kugel is a quintessential holiday dish (Passover, Rosh Hashanah, even Thanksgiving)…I don’t know why I don’t make it more often.
+Kugel is a quintessential Jewish Holiday Dish (Passover, Rosh Hashanah, even Thanksgiving)…I don’t know why I don’t make it more often.
 It’s warm and comforting and makes me think of my grandmother.

 Cauliflower kugel…why not?
-Honestly, it tastes just like the traditional potato kugel I’ve always made.
-A little salad on the side and I could make a meal of this savory kugel recipe.
+Honestly, it tastes just like the traditional potato kugel my grandma always made.
+A little salad on the side and I could make a meal of this savory vegetable kugel recipe.
 So, so good, I bet you’ll love it as a meal too.

 Kugel for Passover?
 Absolutely!
 Low carb Kugel for Rosh Hashanah?
 You bet!
 This easy recipe is so good, I’m going to start making it year round.
 It’s delicious, and works well for any meal of the day.